VoIP Resources VoIP Fundamentals VoIP Glossary

 by Joe DeBari

-Ever wonder how a phone call actually works?
-Here’s a brief look at what happens while you’re on a call—whether it’s a VoIP call, cell phone call, or a good ol’ POTS (“plain old telephone system”) call.
+We make phone calls all the time, but have you ever thought about how they actually work?
+Here’s a brief look at what happens while you’re on a call—whether it’s a VoIP call, cell phone call, or a good ol’ POTS (plain old telephone service) call.

 How Do Landlines Work?
 Handsets, Copper Wires, and Telephone Lines